All Episodes

 And she shows the charts, for example, the drop in polio cases was achieved almost entirely, more than 95% drop before the polio vaccine was introduced.

-For example, building infrastructure for functioning uh sewage systems and better plumbing and clean water and water treatment technology and just things like soap, you know, washing your hands.
+For example, building infrastructure for functioning sewage systems and better plumbing and clean water and water treatment technology and just things like soap, you know, washing your hands.

-Uh they didn't have the cleanliness or the sterilized environments that we live in right now.
+They didn't have the cleanliness or the sterilized environments that we live in right now.

-And uh children who grow up on farms, especially homeschooled children, they then have much lower rates of uh allergies and also much stronger immune systems because they've been exposed to all these things themselves.
+And children who grow up on farms, especially homeschooled children, they then have much lower rates of allergies and also much stronger immune systems because they've been exposed to all these things themselves.

-But what the vaccine industry tries to do, and what RFK Jr. is fighting against is the industry tries to say that there's no such thing as a human immune system.
+But what the vaccine industry tries to do and what RFK Jr. is fighting against is the industry tries to say that there's no such thing as a human immune system.

 We were even berated by so-called scientists and experts during COVID for daring to say that the human immune system was a thing.

-And that what the vaccine industry wants to say is that you're born with no immune system, just like, you know, the LGBT advocates say you're born without a gender, and then a gender is assigned to you by the doctor.
+And that what the vaccine industry wants to say is that you're born with no immune system, just like, you know, the LGBT advocates say you're born without a gender and then a gender is assigned to you by the doctor.

 Well, that's absurd.